 3E) Define the torsions

-After defining the C3-C5 for a torsion, repeat this to define a total of 4 torsions, by adding C5-C7, C7-N2 and C7-C9.
+After defining C3 and C5 for a torsion, then repeat this to define a total of 4 torsions, by adding C5-C7, C7-N2 and C7-C9.
 The torsions are displayed at the bottom of the window, as shown below:

 It can be instructive to select each torsional mode in turn and move the slider to see how the mode rotates the riding atoms.

 Now that the rigid body has been defined, the next step is to insert it into the crystal structure model.
 This means defining where the rigid body is located, oriented and how it is mapped to atoms in the asymmetric unit.
 The origin of the rigid body Cartesian system is placed at a specified location (in fractional coordinates) and a quaternion defines the rigid body orientation.
-The same rigid body may be inserted multiple times in the asymmetric unit.
-Each insertion of each body will have a corresponding set of atoms in the asymmetric unit, an origin, a quaternion for orientation.
-There will also be a set of torsion angle values associated with each body insertion.
+The same rigid body may be used multiple times in the asymmetric unit.
+There will need to be a set of atoms, an origin, a quaternion for each insertion of each body.
+There will also be a set of torsion values angle values associated with each body use.

-Note that understanding GSAS-II’s 3D visualization system is key to managing rigid bodies.
+Note that understanding GSAS-II’s 3D visualization can be key to managing rigid bodies.
 It is valuable to move and rotate the representation, so that distances along all axes can be visualized.
-For this it is valuable to understand that as the structure is viewed, movement of the mouse while holding down a button (also called dragging) changes the view of the crystal structure, as described here:
+For this it is valuable to understand that as the structure is viewed, movement of the mouse while holding down a button (also called dragging) changes the view of the crystal structure, as described here):

-<![if !supportLists]>· <![endif]>Dragging with the right button down: moves the viewpoint, which is kept at the center of the screen (effectively translating the structure).
+· Dragging with the right button down: moves the viewpoint, which is kept at the center of the screen (effectively translating the structure)

-<![if !supportLists]>· <![endif]>Dragging with the left button down: rotates axes around screen x & y.
-Rotation is around the viewpoint.
+· Dragging with the left button down: rotates axes around screen x & y.
+Rotation is around the viewpoint

-<![if !supportLists]>· <![endif]>Dragging with the center button down: rotates axes around screen z.
+· Dragging with the center button down: rotates axes around screen z

-Note that the screen axes are x: horizontal; y: vertical; and z: out of screen.
-Also, there are additional plot controls available by pressing on the “Draw Options” tab.
+Note that the screen axes are x: horizontal, y: vertical and z: out of screen.
+Also, additional plot controls are available by pressing on the “Draw Options” tab.

-When inserting a rigid body into a unit cell, as described in the next section, as the rigid body is being located into the unit cell, a second set of actions can be accessed with the mouse that affect the rigid body positioning.
+When inserting a rigid body into a unit cell, as described in the next section, the rigid body can be is being located into the unit cell, a second set of actions can be accessed with the mouse that affect the rigid body only.
 This is done by holding the Alt keyboard key down while “dragging” the mouse.

 Visually, the rigid body motions are analogous to what appears when the view of the structure is changed.

 In this tutorial, we want to place the rigid bodies into the approximate locations where those molecules are already found.
 There are two ways to do this.
-One is that if specified atoms in the rigid body are paired to atoms in the crystal, the origin and/or quaternion can be optimized to best collocate those pairs of atoms.
+One is that if specified atoms in the rigid body are paired to atoms in the crystal, the origin and/or quaternion can be optimized to best collocate the pairs of atoms.
 This will be shown in Step 4.
 Another choice is to visually move the rigid body to the desired location, which will be shown in Step 5.
-That process might be needed to insert a molecule into a specific region of a structure to fill a void or to account for density in a Fourier map.
+That process might be needed to insert a molecule into a region of a Fourier map.

-In this step we will assign matching pairs of atoms between the rigid body and the crystal asymmetric unit and use them to determine the rigid body location.
+In this step we will assign pairs of atoms that match between the rigid body and the crystal asymmetric unit and have the best rigid body location be computed.

-4A) To start the process of inserting a rigid body into a structure, select the desired phase in the data tree (here there is only one choice) and then select the “Edit Body”/“Locate & Insert Rigid Body” menu item.
+4A) To insert a rigid body into a structure, select the desired phase in the data tree (here there is only one choice) and then select the “Edit Body”/“Locate & Insert Rigid Body” menu item.
 If more than one body were defined, a window to select which body would be offered.
-A farily complex window is displayed with options to define where the rigid body will be placed, as below.
+A window is displayed with options to define where the rigid body will be placed, as below.

 Also shown in the GSAS-II graphics window is a plot of the structure, along with the rigid body location.
-The structure will be plotted as was set in the Draw Atoms tab.
-Note that here, by default, the asymmetric unit is shown with van der Waals spheres.
-The rigid body is always displayed as a ball-and-stick model with green bonds.
-Note that the origin of the rigid body is shown with a triplet of red, green and blue lines (for x, y, & z, respectively).
-A white line is also shown that displays the orientation vector.
-The red, green and blue lines (for x, y, & z, respectively) of the unit cell outline show the origin and axes of the crystal.
-The same color sequence show these axes on the viewpoint.
+Note that by default the asymmetric unit is shown with van der Waals spheres.
+The rigid body is displayed as a ball-and-stick model with green bonds.
+Note that the origin of the rigid body is shown with a triplet of red, green and blue lines (for x, y, & z, respectively) as well as a white line that shows the orientation vector.

 Change the crystal structure display mode to either Ball & Sticks or Sticks (your preference) using the buttons on the upper right.
 This is needed because with van der Waals spheres, it is hard to see when the rigid body is close to the location where it will be docked.

-Note that atom C2 in the rigid body is highlighted by the ball color changing to green, as well as its paired atom in the crystal structure (C6), as shown below.
+Note that atom C2 in the rigid body is highlighted by the ball color changing to green, as well as its matching atom in the crystal structure (C6), as shown below.

 The crystal structure atom is not the correct one to match to C2.
 To find the right one, we can highlight different atoms in the crystal structure by pressing the Tab keyboard key until the correct atom is displayed; alternately, select different atoms in the “Crystal Highlight” pull down.
 After cycling through, one can see that C11 in the crystal structure should be paired to C2 in the rigid body.

-4C) Assign C11 in the crystal structure to be paired to C2 by clicking in the right-most box in the C2 row of the table and selecting atom C11 from the dropdown list, as seen below.
+4C) Assign C11 in the crystal structure to be paired to C2 by clicking in the right-most box in the C2 row of the table and selecting atom C11 from the dropdown list.

-Optional: press “Update Assignments” button and the distance between RB C2 and unit cell C11 will be shown in the table.
+Optional: press “Process Assignments” and the distance between RB C2 and unit cell C11 will be shown in the table.
 Likewise, pressing “Set Origin” will translate the rigid body to best match the assigned atoms.
 Since there is only one assigned atom, the distance will be zero.

 4D) Setting the orientation and origin requires assignment of at least two more atoms and preferably more.
 Select another easy to identify an atom in the rigid body by clicking on the C4 row in the table.
 (Alternately, press Alt-Tab to highlight different rigid body atoms.)
-Using Tab, it can be seen that crystal structure atom C13 should be paired to RB atoms C4.
+Using Tab, it can be seen that crystal structure atom C13 should be paired.
 Select atom C13 in the “Assign as atom” cell for C4.